Nathan-Nesbitt/roBERTaCODE/README.md

 # RoBERTaCODE - Code Summarization using RoBERTa PTM
-This is the code used to train the model used in my (Nathan Nesbitt) Honours thesis on code summarization using Transformer PTMs.
+This is the code used to train the model used in my (Nathan Nesbitt) Honours thesis on code summarization using Transformer PTMs titled "Pre-Trained Models for Machine Translation of Code and Natural Language".

 It can be used to pre-train a roBERTa model using code, then fine-tuning it on the task of code summarization.

 The fine-tuning in this repository is based on the CodeBERT repository.